 Inventory any remaining large and/or old-growth examples across the state.
 Continue searching for large sites in excellent to good condition (A- to AB-ranked).

-Regularly assess the presence and degree of impact that gypsy moths have on this community.
+Regularly assess the presence and degree of impact that spongy moths have on this community.
 Research the composition of Appalachian oak-hickory forests statewide in order to characterize variations.
 Collect sufficient plot data to support the recognition of several distinct Appalachian oak-hickory forest types based on composition and by ecoregion.

 This community is currently known from the lower Hudson Valley within the Hudson Highlands, the Hudson Limestone Valley, and the Taconic Foothills.
 Appalachian oak-hickory forests are also known from the Catskill Mountains, the St. Lawrence and southern Lake Champlain Valleys, the Lake George Valley, the Upper Delaware River Valley, and the western Finger Lakes Region.